tyler-peirce/OceanOmics-draft-genomes/README.md

                 *fastqc-stats*
 ```
 At the end of the fastqc nextflow you should have a directory structure like this, with the filtered and trimmed fastq files in the fastp directory, and the results of fastqc in the fastqc directory.
+Run the fastqc-backup.sh script to backup filtered and trimmed reads to acacia.

 # Genome Assembly